 - Opportunities to develop and apply enterprise and employability skills in your approach to learning, work and career planning

-Careers planning starts before students enrol at College and forms part of the admissions process.
+Careers planning starts before students enrol at college and forms part of the admissions process.
 Students are invited to taster and pathway events prior to enrolment to find out more about their chosen courses and what opportunities they might lead to.
-Students have access to Eclips online database on Moodle which enables them to search careers information and help guides on a range of topics.
+Students have access to eCLIPS online database which enables them to search careers information and help guides on a range of topics.

-Coulsdon Sixth College works in collaboration with specific universities such as Brighton, Roehampton and with NCOP partner universities such as Goldsmiths to provide extra support for students applying to university, for example specialist workshops and summer schools to help ease the transition to higher education and HE taster events.
-The College also runs a large Progression Fair in March featuring over fifty universities, employers and training organisations.
+Coulsdon Sixth College works in collaboration with specific universities such as Roehampton and with Linking London UniConnect Outreach Programme partner universities to provide extra support for students applying to university, for example specialist workshops and summer schools to help ease the transition to higher education and HE taster events.
+The college also runs a large Progression Fair in the Spring featuring universities, employers and training organisations.

 - Weekly tutorial sessions on a range of topics including information about university and apprenticeship opportunities and applications including student handbooks that will be issued on a regular basis.